rrd108/vue-mess-detector/docs/eslint-comparison.md

 # eslint-plugin-vue vs Vue Mess Detector

 Eslint and [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) are the de facto standard for linting Vue.js code.
 We highly encourage you to use them.
-Vue Mess Detector is not ment to replace them, but to complement them.
+Vue Mess Detector is not meant to replace them, but to complement them.

 ## Comparison table